Asynchronous Invalidation Workflows: Architecting Resilient Redis Cache Eviction at Scale

 except (ConnectionError, TimeoutError) as exc:

-raise self.retry(exc=exc, countdown=2 ** self.request.retries)
+raise self.retry(exc=exc, countdown=2 ** self.request.retries + jitter)

 except Exception as exc:

-# Log to structured logging sink, route to DLQ after max_retries
+# Log to structured logging sink; route to DLQ after max_retries

 raise self.retry(exc=exc, countdown=30)

-Observability & Operational Playbooks
+Observability and Operational Playbooks

 Asynchronous invalidation introduces deferred state transitions that require explicit observability.
 Engineering teams must instrument three core dimensions: queue depth, eviction latency, and Redis cluster health.
 Prometheus metrics should track celery_task_queue_length, invalidation_batch_duration_seconds, and redis_pubsub_channels.
 OpenTelemetry tracing must propagate context from the originating service through the message broker to the worker, enabling precise identification of stale data windows.